 A GRAVE MISTAKE In the basement of Old North are 37 crypts containing the remains of over 1000 former members of the Church’s congregation.
 One notable, Major John Pitcairn, a British hero who lead the Redcoats at the Battle of Lexington and Concord, was killed in the Battle of Bunker Hill.
-Pitcairn was buried beneath Old North but was scheduled to be sent home to England’s Westminster Abbey.
+Pitcairn was buried beneath Old North but was scheduled to be sent home to be reinterred in England’s Westminster Abbey.
 Lt.
 Shea was sent instead by accident.

 Old North Church- Boston National Historical Park